mdaeron/D47crunch/docs/cli.md

 # 3. Command-Line Interface (CLI)

-Instead of writing Python code, you may directly use the CLI to process raw D47 data using reasonable defaults.
-The simplest way is simply to call
+Instead of writing Python code, you may directly use the CLI to process raw Δ47 and Δ48 data using reasonable defaults.
+The simplest way is simply to call:

 ```txt
 D47crunch rawdata.csv